 You can perform these simple steps to clean your Windows Registry effortlessly.
 It can help you boost your system speed and performance.
 Following these simple, you can fix some of the most crucial Registry issues easily.

-Summary: Windows Registry plays important part running system smooth and seamless.
+Summary: Windows Registry plays an important part running system smooth and seamless.
 By cleaning Registry on regular intervals, you can boost system performance considerably.